data-fair/lib/README.md

 const listReq = reqBuilder<MyQuery, MyBody, MyResponse>(myQuerySchema, myBodySchema, myResponseSchema)
 router.post('', asyncHandler(async (req, res) => {
-  // query and body are safe and typed
+  // query and body are safe and typed with user defined MyQuery and MyBody types
-  // send is a function that expects a typed value and will perform fast serialization into the HTTP response const { query, body, send } = listReq(req, res) const results = await ... send({ count: results.length, results })
+  // send is a function that expects a value with type MyResponse and will perform fast serialization into the HTTP response const { query, body, send } = listReq(req, res) const results = await ... send({ count: results.length, results })